 Then we’ll finish up the process by keeping the wood natural with a few tips.

-How to Remove Paint from Wood Furniture
+Supplies Used To Remove Paint From Old Wood Furniture

-1. Test the Paint for Lead
+How to Test for Lead Paint

-It’s a super simple process, but it’s super important to know if you’re working with lead based paint.
+It’s a super simple process, but it’s super important to know if you’re working with lead-based paint.
 Lead is toxic and can make you sick if it’s not removed properly.

-So if you’re working with lead based paint, it’s best to remove it with a chemical stripper (like we did) instead of sanding it off.
+So if you’re working with lead-based paint, it’s best to remove it with a chemical stripper (like we did) instead of sanding it off.

 You can find these little lead paint testing kits at your local hardware store.
 (I pick mine up from Home Depot a lot).